 The two Rural Housing Policy Zones have different local need criteria, which have been tailored in accordance with the sensitivity of the location (see Table 4.3).
-An applicant must meet a category of applicant and one of the local need criteria in order to be considered eligible for a rural one off house.
+An applicant must comply with either Category of Applicant 1 or Category of Applicant 2.
+The applicant must also meet one of the local need criteria in order to be considered eligible for a rural one off house.